Michigan Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Optional Add-On Coverages in Michigan

-Available optional add-on coverages in Michigan include comprehensive, collision, uninsured/underinsured motorist coverage and roadside assistance.
-These extra protections can be beneficial for all drivers because they provide financial security against various unforeseen events like theft, accidents with drivers lacking sufficient insurance and vehicle breakdowns.
-Understanding how much car insurance you need can help you determine the value of these additional options beyond minimum coverage.
+Optional add-on coverages in Michigan include comprehensive, collision, uninsured/underinsured motorist coverage and roadside assistance.
+These extra protections benefit all drivers because they provide financial security against various unforeseen events like theft, accidents with drivers lacking sufficient insurance and vehicle breakdowns.
+Understanding how much car insurance you need helps determine the value of these additional options beyond minimum coverage.

 Add-On Coverage